|

 salesclerk for the Gap Stores in Boston.
 From 1979-1980, after

-working for 3 years selling jeans for the Gap Stores and starting
+working for 3 years selling jeans for the Gap Stores and starting a

-parent’s attic making clothes for friends, he was judged a
+making clothes for friends, he was judged a winner from over 34,000

-winner from over 34,000 competitors by Bill Blass, Calvin Klein,
+competitors by Bill Blass, Calvin Klein, Geoffrey Beene and Elsa

-design competitions in North America.
+Klensch in the largest fashion design competitions in North

 From 1984-1987, he created

-through the pages of American Vogue magazine.
+the pages of American Vogue magazine.

 In October 1992, Geoffrey B. Small brought his

-collection to Paris in a suitcase, and in 1993, showed his 2nd
+first collection to Paris in a suitcase, and in 1993, showed his 2nd

 collection at the original Paris sur Mode salon on the banks of the